SebastianEggert/OpenWorkstation/README.md

 pip install openworkstation
 ```

-<a name="development_status"></a>
+<a name="contributing"></a>
-## Development status
+## Contributing

-The OpenWorkstation project is an open-source project.
-The concept was developed to simplify the design and development of automated solutions for experimental workflows.
-The OpenWorkstation project remains under active development and new software as well as hardware features continue to be integrated.
+The OpenWorkstation project is an active open-source project.
+I, Sebastian (https://twitter.com/se_eggert) started with this idea during my PhD project at the Queensland University of Technology (Australia) and will continue with it as a Postdoctoral Researcher at the Chair of Medical Materials and Implants (https://www.mw.tum.de/mmi/home/) at the Technical University of Munich (Germany).
+The concept was initially developed to manufacture hydrogels in an automated and reproducible fashion.
+Given the open-source character and the modularity, I believe that the OpenWorkstation could become an enabling tool for life science research, empowering scientists to build, share, and replicate the experimental setups.

+This repository is always a work in progress and everyone is encouraged to help us build something that is useful to the many.
+Next, I am planning to set up a contributing guidelines and a development plan.

+We are looking for contributors!

+At the moment, support for the following areas would be appreciated very much:
+- checking repository and documentation
+- software engineers for the API and interface
+- mechanical engineers to develop new modules
+- early adopters to test the interface, API, single modules or functionality of entire platform

-Please do no hesitate to [get in touch](mailto:sebastian.eggert@tum.de) to provide feedback and discuss potential applications.
+Please do no hesitate to [get in touch](mailto:sebastian.eggert@tum.de) with me to provide feedback, discuss potential applications or just to say hello.

 <a name="getting_started"></a>
 ## Getting started